 In general, the theory and research on burnout suggests that it is important to ensure that people are not consistently overloaded, aren't burdened by hassles from ineffective processes, and are able to manage their work-life balance sufficiently to take time and recover from work.
 Additionally, social support structures and opportunities to develop help provide personal resources to counteract stressors.

-Understanding how your people feel about the causes of burnout combined with your organisation data on absence, performance and other key indicators can help you see quickly if you are heading towards an issue with employee wellbeing and burnout.
+Understanding how your people feel and your risks of burnout, using our (wellbeing surveys)(https://pxhub.io/wellbeing-surveys) combined with your organisation data on absence, performance and other key indicators can help you see quickly if you are heading towards an issue with wellbeing.